marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

 **Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Strain localisation and microstructure evolution in polycrystalline ice by in-situ strain field measurements.
-Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H Submitted to *Earth and Planetary Science Letters*.
-Status: In review
+Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H In review in *Earth and Planetary Science Letters*.

-Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Earth and Planetary Science Letters*.
-Status: In review.
+Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
+In review in *Earth and Planetary Science Letters*.

 ### Published or in press (citable) peer-reviewed publications

 **2022**

 - **Lopez-Sanchez MA**, Demouchy S, Thoraval, C. Comment on “If not brittle: Ductile, Plastic, or Viscous?
-By Kelin Wang. _Seismological Research Letters._ https://doi.org/10.1785/0220210191 / [PDF](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2022_Lopez-Sanchez_Demouchy_Thoraval_srl-2021191.1-2.pdf)
+By Kelin Wang. _Seismological Research Letters_ **93** (3): 1960-1965_ https://doi.org/10.1785/0220210191 / [PDF](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2022_Lopez-Sanchez_Demouchy_Thoraval_srl-2021191.1-2.pdf)

 **2021**